HB-1168

 Plain Language

-Developers of generative AI systems or services made publicly available to Washington residents must publish detailed training data documentation on their website before each release or substantial modification.
-The documentation must include a high-level summary covering ten specified categories: dataset sources, how datasets serve the system's purpose, data point counts, data point types, whether data was purchased/licensed/public, presence of personal information, presence of aggregate consumer information, data cleaning or processing performed, dataset training dates, and use of synthetic data generation.
-The obligation applies retroactively to systems released on or after January 1, 2022, with initial documentation due by January 1, 2026.
-Three categories are exempt: systems solely for security and integrity, systems solely for aircraft operation in national airspace, and national security/military/defense systems available only to federal entities.
-The scope of "training" is broad — it includes testing, validating, and fine-tuning by the developer.
+Developers of generative AI systems or services must post detailed training data documentation on their website by January 1, 2026, and again before each subsequent release or substantial modification of a system released on or after January 1, 2022.
+The documentation must include a high-level summary covering ten enumerated categories: dataset sources/owners, how datasets relate to the system's intended purpose, data point counts (ranges and estimates permitted), data point types, whether data was purchased/licensed/public, presence of personal information, presence of aggregate consumer information, cleaning or processing applied, training or update dates, and use of synthetic data generation.
+The definition of 'training' is broad — it includes testing, validating, and fine-tuning.
+This is a public disclosure obligation, not a regulator-only submission.

 Statutory Text